SmaTrig 2.1 - The improved2 smart 15-in-1 trigger

 First experiments with the SmaTrig: Egg hit by air gun pellet, flash triggered by sound, trigger delay controled by microphone distance.
 Shot by Björn.

-Long exposure by parts, stack of 14 shots at 1 min at Tegel Airport in Berlin, composed using the 'maximum of' operator.
-Take a look on the 'minimum of' and the 'maximum - minimum' result.
-The perspective distorsion comes the Samyang 8mm fish eye lens.
+Long exposure by parts, stack of 14 shots at 1 min at Tegel Airport in Berlin, composed using the maximum operator.
+Take a look on the minimum and the maximum - minimum result.
+The perspective distorsion comes from the Samyang 8mm fish eye lens.

 SmaTrig 2 built by Simon from Switzerland.
 He used a small screw box for the enclosure.

 These incredible images were shot by Rob Kessel in New Mexico, USA.
-The lower picture was published in the "Photographie 1-2 / 2012" magazine.
-Congratulations!
+The lower picture has been published in the German "Photographie 1-2 / 2012" magazine

 Build your own SmaTrig 2.1